Glamorgan County Cricket Club in 2005: Warwickshire v Glamorgan (13–16 April)

-County Championship: Glamorgan v Surrey (27–30 April)
+Glamorgan v Surrey (27–30 April)

 Glamorgan batted first at Cardiff, coming out finally at 2:30 p.m. as rain delayed the start.
 Matthew Elliott was then dismissed first ball.
 However, Mark Wallace performed better, adding 86 from 107 balls to still be there at the close of play.
-Surrey probably had the best of the day, which ended with the Dragons on 238 for 9.
+Surrey probably had the best of the day, which ended with the Dragons on 238/9.
 However, it could have been a lot worse for Glamorgan, as David Hemp was dropped three times.
 Mohammad Akram got good rewards for his bowling, taking four wickets.

 Glamorgan picked up 12 more runs on day two to finish on 250.
-Then, on another rain affected day, Surrey moved to 162 for 4.
-The day's highlight was an innings by Mark Ramprakash, Surrey's stand-in captain, who became the second active player to pass 25,000 first-class runs.
+Then, on another rain affected day, Mark Ramprakash, Surrey's stand-in captain, became the second active player to pass 25,000 first-class runs.
 He finished the day on 72 not out.
-The second day ended with Surrey on 162 for 4.
+The second day ended with Surrey on 162/4.

 Ramprakash completed his century on the third day, but only Rikki Clarke (35) could add more than 20 runs, and Surrey were bowled out for 248.
 Surrey had a two-run deficit to catch up with, but they did it, mainly thanks to James Ormond.
-Ormond swung his way to seven for 63, helping Surrey on their way to victory.
-Ormond reduced Glamorgan to 15 for 2 by lunch and 87 for 7 in the 19th over.
+Ormond swung his way to 7/63, helping Surrey on their way to victory.
+Ormond reduced Glamorgan to 15/2 by lunch and 87/7 in the 19th over.
 Glamorgan's last three partnerships added 86, but the target was still lower than Surrey's first-innings score, with 176.
-Surrey hit at nearly five runs an over as they approached their target and were 122 for 4 off 26 overs at close, Ramprakash on 49.
+Surrey hit at nearly five runs an over as they approached their target and were 122/4 off 26 overs at close, Ramprakash on 49.